There’s good entertainment, and then there’s great entertainment. Here’s a list of the most re-watchable movies and TV shows!

-B99 is one of the best TV shows on air right now.
+B99 is one of the best TV shows on the air right now.
 It depicts the lives of New York police officers of a 99th precinct.
 Apart from being incredibly funny, it is also often praised for the diversity of its main cast.
-Each character is carefully developed throughout the show, and the relationships they forge with each other has the fandom beaming with joy.
+Each character is carefully developed throughout the show, and the relationships they forge with each other have the fandom beaming with joy.
 Another wonderful aspect of this show is its wokeness!
-It is a very socially aware piece of work, and handles many social issues like racism, sexism and homophobia with great care and respect.
+It is a very socially aware piece of work and handles many social issues like racism, sexism, and homophobia with great care and respect.
 Who wouldn’t want to watch a wholesome show like that over and over again?

 It’s a cold December night, you’re curled up on the couch with your family and Home Alone is running on the TV.
 Would you skip it?
 I didn’t think so!
 This movie is a Christmas classic.
 This story of an 8-year-old Kevin McCallister who’s forgotten at home while his family goes away for a holiday is very dear to our hearts!
 It’s fascinating to see how a little boy gets through his day without any supervision whatsoever.
 What more?
 He fends off a pair of burglars (incredibly funny characters) and protects his home.
 The booby traps in the movie, albeit impractical and unrealistic, are extremely entertaining to watch.
 Home Alone emphasizes the themes of family and home, and thus very tempting to re-watch around the holiday season.